uhasker/getting-things-done-in-next-js/src/chapter4/02-data-types-and-constraints.md

 ```

 > The `pg_typeof` operator returns the data type of an expression.
-> Additionally you should ignore the column names in this section - only the column values are relevant for now.
+> Additionally, you should ignore the column names in this section—only the column values are relevant for us here.

-By default integers have the type `integer` even if they could be `smallint`.
+Note that by default integers have the type `integer` even if they could be `smallint`.
 Consider this example:

 ```sql